 - create Google-friendly URLs based on your page titles

-- add a page title and meta description to your home page.
+- add page title and meta description

 - edit page URLs

 - create 301 redirects (which are used to tell search engines when a page has moved to a new location)